Love-harry/Rose-Bot/README.md

 class Development(Config):
-    OWNER_ID = 254318997  # my telegram ID
+    OWNER_ID = 1707757937  # my telegram ID
-    OWNER_USERNAME = "SonOfLars"  # my telegram username
+    OWNER_USERNAME = "plencoin_official"  # my telegram username
-    API_KEY = "your bot api key"  # my api key, as provided by the botfather SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
+    API_KEY = "5314993782:AAH_hbj6DFF0SFDLE-Ka2tuJL-Xe8htXQKc"  # my api key, as provided by the botfather
+    SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
     MESSAGE_DUMP = '-1234567890' # some group chat that your bot is a member of USE_MESSAGE_DUMP = True
-    SUDO_USERS = [18673980, 83489514]  # List of id's for users which have sudo access to the bot.
+    SUDO_USERS = [1707757937]  # List of id's for users which have sudo access to the bot.
     LOAD = []
     NO_LOAD = ['translation']
 ```